Poems in Dottyville: How two traumatized soldiers changed notions of war

 Owen was the younger of the two writers and worshipped published author Sassoon, who was from a wealthy influential family.
 Sassoon edited and encouraged Owen during a convalescence of several months in Scotland.

-“You can certainly see that their poetry tightens up and becomes more powerful while they’re here,” said Walker. “‘Anthem for Doomed Youth’ was originally ‘Anthem for Dead Youth’ and you can see in the original manuscript that ‘Dead’ is scored out and ‘Doomed’ is substituted, which was Sassoon’s influence on Owen.”
+“You can certainly see that their poetry tightens up and becomes more powerful while they’re here,” said Walker. “‘Anthem for Doomed Youth’ was orginally ‘Anthem for Dead Youth’ and you can see in the original manuscript that ‘Dead’ is scored out and ‘Doomed’ is substituted, which was Sassoon’s influence on Owen.”

 Sassoon had escaped court martial after writing an open letter, read in Britain’s parliament, declaring “wilful defiance of military authority because I believe that the war is being deliberately prolonged by those who have the power to end it”.
 Instead he was given leave.

-Note: (This version of the Nov.
-10 story was corrected to show that Craiglockhart is part of Edinburgh Napier University, not Heriot Watt University)